 Fridays 6:15-7:15 am

-There is an all-team land practice every Tuesday from 6:15-7:15 am.
-Meet in the front of the Rec for these workouts.
+There is an all-team land practice every Monday from 6:15-7:15 am.
+Meet in the Rec, by the stairs and front desk, for these workouts.

-Lastly, there will be one land workout to be completed individually.
+Lastly, there will be one land workout to be completed on your own time.
 These workouts are erg-based.
-The team has a fleet of 8 Concept2 ergs that are available at different rowers' houses.
-Rowers should make arrangements with the erg-holders to complete erg-based workout - see the Google Doc for info about the ergs.
-There are also 4 Concept2 ergs at the Student Recreational Center on campus that can be used as well.
+There are 4 Concept2 ergs at the Student Recreational Center on campus that can be used for these.